Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Introduction

 \section{Introduction}

 Laser metal deposition (LMD) is an additive manufacturing (AM) process belonging to the directed energy deposition (DED) family \cite{dass_state_2019}.
-The process employs a laser beam as energy source and powder feedstock, which are conventionally sent to the deposition region in a coaxial manner.
-The laser beam creates a melt pool to which the powder is blown, generating the deposition tracks.
-Complex parts can be made by the consecutive deposition of adjacent tracks and layers.
-LMD is a highly appealing metal AM process due to the capability of producing large parts \cite{debroy_additive_2018}, developing components with variable slicing axis \cite{flynn_hybrid_2016}, producing parts with multi-material deposition \cite{shah_experimental_2014}, building features on existing components, and the possibility of repairing damaged parts \cite{saboori_application_2019}.
-Despite these several advantages, the LMD process is still not widely applied in an industrial scale.
+In the conventional LMD implementation, a laser beam creates a melt pool that captures the coaxial powder stream which is blown to the deposition region, generating the deposition tracks.
+Complex and large parts with variable slicing axis can be made by the consecutive deposition of adjacent tracks and layers \cite{debroy_additive_2018, flynn_hybrid_2016}.
+LMD is also capable to produce parts with multi-material deposition \cite{shah_experimental_2014}, build features on existing components, and repair damaged parts \cite{saboori_application_2019}.
+Despite these several advantages, the LMD process is still not widely applied on an industrial scale.
 Some of the key issues limiting its industrial application are the limited geometrical stability and the requirement of post-processing \cite{bruzzo_surface_2021}.
 In LMD the deposited track dimensions vary as a function of the process parameters, but can also depend on the deposition trajectory and part geometry.
-While for instance in laser powder bed fusion (LPBF) the layer height relies on the powder bed lowering, in LMD the deposition track height can vary with the same set of parameters and material due to the thermal history of the process.
+While, for instance, in laser powder bed fusion the layer height relies on the powder bed lowering, in LMD the deposition track height can vary with the same set of parameters and material due to the thermal history of the process.